GenHSI: Controllable Generation of Human-Scene Interaction Videos

-\paragraph{Effective Human Inpainting in the Canonical View:} Our solution to curb the afore-mentioned issues is to first canonicalize the object of interest and then synthesize human-object interactions.
-Our hypothesis is that the canonical view of objects is readily seen by diffusion models and estimating human object interactions is more accurate in this canonical view.
+\paragraph{Effective Human Inpainting in the Canonical View:} Our solution to curb the afore-mentioned issues is to first canonicalize the object of interest and then synthesize human interaction poses.
+We hypothesize that diffusion models can readily capture the canonical view of objects, making it more accurate to estimate human object interactions in this view.
 Hence, we prompt inpainting models to synthesize human-object contacts in the canonical view of the object.
-We begin by first masking the object of interest using SAM~\cite{kirillov2023segment} and reconstruct the canonicalized 3D object using the image-to-3D model Trellis~\cite{xiang2024structured}.
-Next, we render the object to obtain the human-object interaction in this canonical view using an inpainting model~\cite{inpainting-model} (see ~\cref{fig:inpainting} \& ~\cref{fig:pose-generation}) instead of rendering in random views as GenZI~\cite{li2024genzi}.
-We control the human-object affordances by detailing contact information in the diffusion model using text embeddings $c$.
+We reconstruct the 3D object using the image-to-3D model Trellis~\cite{xiang2024structured} and canonicalize it via OrientAything~\cite{wang2024orient}.
+Next, we render the object to obtain the 2D human interaction in this canonical view using an inpainting model~\cite{inpainting-model} (see ~\cref{fig:pose-generation,fig:inpainting}) instead of rendering in random multiple views as previous works~\cite{li2024genzi,kim2024beyond}.
 The canonicalized rendered image of the object is input to the diffusion model with a coarse mask $m_t$ to inpaint.
 We then predict the clean image at every denoising step using Tweedle's formula and use Detectron~\cite{wu2019detectron2} to estimate the human mask.
-This human mask is then used to update the input mask of the inpainting model for the next denoising step leading to easy, efficient and fine-grained interaction (see \cref{fig:inpainting}) as follows:
+This human mask is then used to update the input mask of the inpainting model for the next denoising step, leading to easy, efficient, and fine-grained interaction (see \cref{fig:inpainting}) as follows:

-where $\downarrow\!m$ is the downsampled mask with the aligned shape with noise latent $\mathbf{z}$ and $\mathbf{z}_0^*$ is the original image latent extracted by the U-net encoder in the pretrained diffusion model.
+where $\downarrow\!m$ is the downsampled mask with the aligned shape with noise latent $\mathbf{z}$ and $\mathbf{z}_0^*$ is the original object rendering image latent extracted by the U-net encoder in the pretrained diffusion model.
 We then estimate the SMPL-X parameters by HybrIK-X~\cite{li2021hybrik,li2023hybrik} in the canonical view that offers rich visual affordances and reduced self-occlusions.